 After dumping out the bleach water, use the pressure setting on your hose to thoroughly rinse the bath.
-A rinse cycle of at least 1-2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
-As before, tilt the angle of your hose to ensure you get into every nook, cranny and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.
+A rinse cycle of at least 1 to 2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
+As before, tilt the angle of your hose to ensure you get into every nook, cranny, and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.

 Sun Dry the Bird Bath

 Allow your freshly cleaned bird bath to thoroughly dry in the sun.
 This will further discourage algae growth and keep the bath fresh for a longer period of time, and it will help sterilize the surface against bacteria or other contaminants.
 On a hot, sunny day, the basin can dry in just a few minutes, and you can use this time to put away your cleaning materials or finish refilling bird feeders.